hansoh0/CRYPTOR/README.md

 ```
 ## Compiling & Install
 ```
+# This comes precompiled but if you wanna do it yourself, go for it:
 hansoho@hansoho.git:~$ javac -d bin/ src/*java
+# Without the following alias definition you would have to run FileByteMan with 'java ~/src/FileByteMan {options}'
 hansoho@hansoho.git:~$ echo "alias FileByteMan='java $HOME/bin/FileByteMan'" >> ~/.bashrc
 hansoho@hansoho.git:~$ source ~/.bashrc
 ```